BCCL-IIITH/Alzheimers_project/index.md

 [Michael W. Weiner et al. Alz.
 Dement.
 (2017)](https://alz-journals.onlinelibrary.wiley.com/doi/10.1016/j.jalz.2016.11.007).

 ![Jack et al. 2010 hypothetical model of dynamic biomarkers of the AD pathology](imgs/2010_model_alz_disease.png "Jack et al. model")
-*Figure 1: Jack et al. 2010 hypothetical model of dynamic biomarkers of the AD pathology, taken from Jack et al. (2010), Lancet Neurology*
+*Figure 1: Jack et al. 2010 hypothetical model of dynamicity in the biomarkers while the progression of the AD pathology, taken from [Jack et al. (2010), Lancet Neurology](https://doi.org/10.1016/S1474-4422(09)70299-6)*

-The model shown above on *Fig. 1.* describes the temporal ordering of biomarkers of AD pathology relative to stages in the clinical onset and progression of AD based on Jack et al. 2010.
+The model shown above on *Fig. 1.* describes the temporal order of the biomarkers of AD pathology relative to stages in the clinical onset and progression of AD.
 On the horizontal axis is the clinical disease which is divided into three clinical stages:
 Cognitively Normal (CN), Mild Cognitive Impairment (MCI), and dementia.
 Whereas on the vertical axis shows the range from normal to abnormal for each of the biomarker.